 Annex 19 - Domestic Travel Emergency

-The objective of this annex is to define the actions and roles necessary to provide a coordinated emergency response by students, administration, faculty, support personnel, visitors and departments of Binghamton University during an domestic travel emergency situation or disaster.
-This plan provides personnel and departments at Binghamton University with a general concept of potential emergency assignments before, during, and following emergency situations.
+The objective of this annex is to define the actions and roles necessary to provide a coordinated emergency response by students, administration, faculty, support personnel, visitors and departments of Binghamton University during a domestic travel emergency situation or disaster.
+This plan provides personnel and departments at Binghamton University with a general concept of potential emergency assignments before, during and following emergency situations.

 B. Situational Overview

-These protocols become effective in situations where students and/or employees become ill, suffer accidents, are the victims of crime, find themselves involved in potentially violent political situations, subject to terrorism, fail to return on time to programs at the end of weekends or other situation that may be considered a crisis or emergency situation.
+These protocols become effective in situations where students and/or employees become ill, suffer accidents, are the victims of crime, find themselves involved in potentially violent political situations or subject to terrorism, fail to return on time to programs at the end of weekends or other situations that may be considered a crisis or emergency.